mrmarkajohnson/SecretSanta/README.md

 2. To show some of my existing coding skills and knowledge
 3. To try new or more up-to-date tools, packages and libraries
 4. To experiment with different solution approaches, structures, patterns etc.
-5. To make sure I can actually create a new solution from scratch
+5. To practice creating a new solution etc. from scratch

 # How To Use Secret Santa

-This section needs to be completed...
+See the CreateNewInstance.txt file.

 # Decisions I Made